YzkGao/CSI-3471-team-project-4-amigos-/iteration3/runable JAR/README.txt

 4. We prepared a database for grading, testing, and presentation.
 The database has some records in October 2021 and November 2021.

-5. If you want a empty database, just delete the database.
+5. If you want an empty database, just delete the database.

 11/25/2021